-There are more than 80 different autoimmune diseases out there.
-Some of these diseases are difficult to diagnose.
+Now you’ve learned how some autoimmune disorders and oral health are linked.
 If you experience any of the symptoms described, talk to your doctor and dental professional to determine if they are related to an autoimmune disease.
 If you are currently under treatment for an autoimmune disease, know that good oral hygiene and regular dental visits may help to minimize discomfort from oral symptoms and improve your oral health.